 Policies for Studying Cannabis

-Hundreds of stores sell guns, even big chain stores like Walmart.
+Hundreds of stores sell guns, even big chain stores.
 Gun shops and other retailers are required to have a permitting notice known as a Federal Firearms License.
 These licenses exist to administer federally mandated regulations.
 Retailing without a permit could result in a fine, jail time, or both.
 Though there are certain cases when the ATF says you don’t need a license to sell, as when individuals are liquidating a personal collection or selling off the occasional gun to pay for a newer model.
 Gun shows are also a commonly discussed loophole.

 In February 2018, Walmart announced that they would not sell any gun related product (i.e ammunition, magazine clips etc) to anyone under 21 years of age.
 They also said that they would no longer sell items relating to assault-style rifles, including toys and airsoft, BB guns, or paintball guns.

-Walmart stores usually conducts a background checks on customers who wish to purchase a gun.
+Large scale stores usually conducts a background checks on customers who wish to purchase a gun.
 Their customers have to fill out a form to purchase:

 The form requires information such as: